Article 9 min

 • Annual filing record under provincial securities legislation

-• Most recent version of any other record that confirms the corporation’s existence and contains its name and address, as well as the names of its directors
+• Most recent version of any other record that confirms the corporation’s existence and includes its name, address and directors

-If it’s not a corporation, you need one of the following:
+If it’s not a corporation, the organization needs one of the following.

 • Partnership agreement